pybpc/f2format/README.md

 # f2format

- > write *f-string* in Python 3.6 flavour, then compile and distribute for older versions :beer:
+ > Write *f-string* in Python 3.6 flavour, then compile and distribute for older versions :beer:

 &emsp; Since [PEP 498](https://www.python.org/dev/peps/pep-0498/), Python introduced *[f-string](https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals)* literal in version __3.6__.
 Though released ever since [December 23, 2016](https://docs.python.org/3.6/whatsnew/changelog.html#python-3-6-0-final), Python 3.6 is still not widely used as expected.
 For those who are now used to *f-string*, `f2format` provides an intelligent, yet imperfect, solution of a **backport compiler** by converting *f-string*s to `str.format` literals, which guarentees you to always write *f-string* in Python 3.6 flavour then compile for compatibility later.